-Updated to reflect forthcoming legislation repealing the law that allows the Vermont Department of Labor to suspend hours of work restrictions during wartime.
+Updated to reflect the repeal of a law that had allowed the Vermont Department of Labor to suspend hours of work restrictions during wartime, effective July 1, 2017.

 Updated to reflect a new law that adds learner’s permits as an acceptable proof of age for work permits.

 Updated to reflect a forthcoming law that will allow parents and legal guardians to issue work certificates for youths under 16 years of age.

 Updated to reflect the exemption for equine activities, effective June 7, 2016.